wilsonfredbeck7/DS2022-Final-Project/README.md

 ## 6) What’s Next

-Support larger datasets with a database backend (PostgreSQL/MongoDB).
+In the future I can support larger datasets with a database backend (PostgreSQL/MongoDB).
 Add authentication and user management for multi-user queries.
 Include additional analytics endpoints (tempo distribution, key statistics).